16 Mar How to Protect Your Roof and Metal Panels From Critters

-Maintain and Reseal Shingles
+Maintain and Reseal Metal Roofing Panels

 Even if you reach out to a proper roof installation company, high winds can knock shingles out of place.
 There are a few different things you can do in this case—switch over to metal roofing shingles, which can withstand much higher winds and tougher elements, or you can reseal the shingles.
 When wind knocks shingles out of place, this leaves them vulnerable and easy to pry off by critters.
 You can seal loose shingles and the ones surrounding them, but you have to be diligent about it.
 Sealant can wear off over time, which is why you may be better off replacing the roof entirely.